Capitalist peace theory: Trade interdependence

 The interdependent trade theory for the capitalist peace is built on the foundations of classical economic theory.
 This idea, which can be traced back to Kant, became the original theoretical explanation for the capitalist peace.
 In 1996, Erich Weede tied trade and free markets to development and peace, proposing that trade interdependence caused peace between nations.
 Weede followed this up with what he called the "capitalist peace".
 However, the empirical findings of the link between trade and development have been drawn into question, as one study found that the proportion of GDP to foreign trade is only 0.08, measured by logged GDP per capita.
 Stephen Gent and Mark Crescenzi have argued that economic interdependence has reduced interstate conflict over market power.

 Katherine Barbieri has pushed back on the commercial peace thesis, finding only limited empirical support for the thesis.
 A 2021 study in International Security by Mariya Grinberg found that states frequently engage in trade even while they are conducting war against each other, which raises questions about the preventive power of trade interdependence.
 Some scholars argue that asymmetric dependence and relative gains may spur conflict.
 Henry Farrell and Abraham Newman argue that interdependence may spur conflict by provoking competition for important nodes in global economic networks.

-According to Dale Copeland, trade can have a pacifying effects on interstate relations, but only if states believe that they will reap the rewards of trade into the future.
+According to Dale Copeland, trade can have a pacifying effect on interstate relations, but only if states believe that they will reap the rewards of trade into the future.
 Barry Buzan has argued, "Liberal and mercantilist structures each have both positive and negative impacts on the use of force, but these impacts become important only when they are complemented by noneconomic factors governing the use of force."

 The outbreak of World War I during a period of unprecedented globalization and economic interdependence has often been cited as an example of how economic interdependence fails to prevent war or even contributes to it.
 Other scholars dispute that World War I was a failure for liberal theory.
 Eric Gartzke and Yonatan Lupu argue that there was a lack of trade interdependence between the states that ignited WWI.
 Patrick McDonald and Kevin McSweeney argue that globalization in the period prior to WWI revolved around reductions in transportation costs, not due to trade liberalization, which means that the pre-WWI period is not a great case for testing the capitalist peace thesis.

 A 2021 PNAS study found that trade openness considerably reduces the risks of conflict over strategic locations close to maritime choke points.